jumpalottahigh/blog.georgi-yanev.com/src/pages/learning/2019-03-27-jamstack-with-gatsby-and-netlify/index.md

 #### 🆔 Netlify Identity

 Provides authentication.
-A way to manage sign ups, logins.
+A way to manage sign-ups, logins.
 Could be cool for things like the Netlify CMS or creating some sort of gated content like dashboards, personal account pages and more.

 #### 📅 Netlify Forms